ghc-proposals/ghc-proposals/proposals/0000-splice-imports.rst

 1. Using ``-fno-code``, any module imported by a module using ``TemplateHaskell`` has to be compiled to object code, this causes a significant slow down.
-2. IDEs such as haskell-language-server face a similar problem where all imports have to be compiled.
+2. IDEs such as haskell-language-server face a similar problem where normally modules are just typechecked, but when ``TemplateHaskell`` is enabled, a large number of modules have to be cautiously compiled to bytecode.
-3. Proposals such as #14905 to increase build parrelism are far less effective in projects which use ``TemplateHaskell``.
+3. Proposals such as `#14905 <https://gitlab.haskell.org/ghc/ghc/-/issues/14095>`_ to increase build parrelism are far less effective in projects which use ``TemplateHaskell``.